Chencharl/congenial-octo-garbanzo/README.md

 90% of the images were used for training, while 10% were reserved for validation.
 The dataset was converted into PyTorch tensors for efficient batch processing.
 #### Model Design
-**The First Version** of our ResNet implementation was the initial design, consisting of an initial convolutional layer followed by three residual blocks (ResidualBlock).
+We made five versions to continuously optimize the model, and the following is our model design for each version。 The First Version，initial design with an initial convolutional layer followed by three residual blocks (ResidualBlock).
-**The Second Version** introduced **MixUp Data Augmentation**, implementing the mixup_data function to linearly mix images and labels during training with α=0.2.
+The Second Version, MixUp Data Augmentation, implementing the mixup_data function to linearly mix images and labels during training with α=0.2.
-**The Third Version expanded the model’s depth by adding additional residual blocks to each stage**, restructuring each stage to contain three stacked residual blocks instead of two.
+The Third Version, expanded the model’s depth by adding additional residual blocks to each stage, restructuring each stage to contain three stacked residual blocks instead of two.
-**The Fourth Version** focused on optimizing training efficiency and model stability.
+The Fourth Version, focused on optimizing training efficiency and model stability.
 These changes collectively improved the model’s performance and stability during training.